Skip to main content

 Step 4: Ongoing Review

-Your doctor reviews and recertifies your need periodically (every 60 days).
+Your doctor reviews your need and renews it every 60 days.

 What Home Health Doesn't Cover